 Examine what type of content they interact with most.
 Do they want long-form posts, bite-sized chunks, infographics or videos etc?
 Also, do some keyword research, findability is key, so making sure you are using the right terms your audience is searching for is key to keeping them engaged when visiting your site – talk to them in their language, using familiar phrasing and industry terminology.

-There is nothing stopping you directly approaching your audience and asking them.
-In fact, this should be encouraged - doing this will give you the edge over your competition, especially as most will not have done this.
+There is nothing stopping you from directly approaching your audience and asking them.
+In fact, this should be encouraged – doing this will give you the edge over your competition, especially as most will not have done this.
 Another good starting point to help understand your customers’ mindset to research your competition.
 What are they doing well, what’s not going so well for them?

 Your research can go even further if you have the time, and look at the online behaviours of your users.
-What devices do they use to access your site - do more people access your site by desktop or a mobile?
+What devices do they use to access your site – do more people access your site by desktop or mobile?
 Someone buying training for their team, for example, is more likely to be accessing your site from a work desktop, than someone browsing in the evening for impulse buys.
-So, you should tailor and prioritise your experience according to your users' behaviour.
+So, you should tailor and prioritise your experience according to your users’ behaviour.

 Getting the experience right for your users will make a huge difference to your website’s effectiveness.
 It can help improve your website’s search engine rankings, increase your potential audience and reduce your website’s bounce rates – all while increasing your conversion rates and credibility.

 To improve your website’s UX, you should make sure that the design and content are usable, accessible, useful, creditable and findable.
-You can do this by improving the time it takes your website to load; making sure your design is clear and easy to navigate; making it accessible to those with a disability; and, by building it around your target audience.
+You can do this by improving the time it takes your website to load; making sure your design is clear and easy to navigate; making it accessible to those with a disability; and, building it around your target audience.